-The District Department of Transportation manages hundreds of projects across the city.
+The District Department of Transportation (DDOT) manages hundreds of projects across the city.
 Much of this work, spread across all eight wards, is federally funded and ensures the District's transportation network is properly maintained and improved on an ongoing basis.

-DDOT began construction of 11th Street Bridge Project in December 2009 to replace the two existing bridges with three new bridges and improve the related interchanges.
+DDOT began construction of the 11th Street Bridge Project in December 2009 to replace the two existing bridges with three new bridges and improve the related interchanges.

 The replacement of a partially collapsed culvert with a new wider culvert.

 This project will rehabilitate the intersection of Nebraska Avenue and Military Road.
-The project includes 810’ of Nebraska, 550’ of Military Road and 190’ of Broad Branch Road to meet other projects terminated nearby.
+The project includes 810’ of Nebraska, 550’ of Military Road and 190’ of Broad Branch Road to meet other projects nearby.

-The Portal provides a wealth of performance data and project information in an easy to use online dashboard.
+The portal provides a wealth of performance data and project information in an easy-to-use online dashboard.